Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Stability analysis

 The stability region of Borel-Padé-Laplace integrator, for $K=4$, is

 This region is plotted in Figure \ref{fig:region_BPL}, with $N_G=100$ Gauss points, along with the stability regions for other values of $K$, ranging from 2 to 10.
-In this Figure, the Padé approximants in Borel space is choosen as closed as possible to the diagonal.
-More precisely, the degrees of the numerator and denominator are set to
+In this Figure, the Padé approximant in Borel space is chosen as closed as possible to the diagonal, that is

-and are mentioned under each graphic.
-The symbol $\lfloor ·\rfloor$ designates the floor operator.
-The choice (\ref{ka}) is arbitrary and other choices will be considered later.